cwils021/cwils021.github.io/README.md

 ## My Data Science Portfolio

-<br>I created this portfolio using GitHub Pages and the [quick-portfolio repo](https://github.com/evanca/quick-portfolio) by evanca<br>
+I created this portfolio using GitHub Pages and the [quick-portfolio repo](https://github.com/evanca/quick-portfolio) by evanca<br>
 <br>
 I also have a data science [blog](https://thedstoolbox.wixsite.com/thedstoolbox) called The Data Science Toolbox  <br>